overwolf/overwolf.github.io/docs/api/overwolf-io.md

 #### Version added: 0.93

-> Checks for the existance of the file in the given path.
+> Checks for the existance of a file in the given path.

 Parameter | Type | Description |
 ------------ | ------------ | ------------ |